 THEY ARE NOT NURSES!
-Post-Op Buddies offer a domestic and social support service.
+Post-Op Buddies offer a social support service and may offer some domestic assistance.
 They are not trained to administer medicines or carry out any treatment.
 Any medical care required e.g wound dressings, should be organised in advance of surgery through the G.P practice who can arrange for a nurse to visit.

 THEY ARE NOT MAIDS OR BUTLERS!
 Our buddies aim to make the transition from hospital to home and the recovery period as relaxed and stress free as possible by helping out to ensure folk can eat, drink and relax in a clean home environment with essential chores done.
 Buddies will ensure a clean environment but cannot be expected to undertake long-neglected chores.